MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/achievements-2017/simplified-achievements.md

 ## Introduction

-With Xbox One, we introduced a new Cloud-Powered Achievements system that empowers game developers to drive the data for their Xbox Live capabilities, such as user stats, achievements, rich presence, and multiplayer, by simply sending in-game telemetry events.
-This has opened up a multitude of new benefits – a single event can update data for multiple Xbox Live features; Xbox Live configuration lives on the server instead of in the client; and much more.
+Xbox One originally used a Cloud-Powered Achievements system that empowers game developers to drive the data for their Xbox Live capabilities, such as user stats, achievements, rich presence, and multiplayer, by simply sending in-game telemetry events.
+This opened up a multitude of benefits – a single event can update data for multiple Xbox Live features; Xbox Live configuration lives on the server instead of in the client; and much more.

 In the years following the Xbox One launch, we have listened closely to game developer feedback, and developers have consistently shared the following: